-Figure 10: Chandra optical axis (blue) and median aimpoint (red, see Fig. 6) positions in half year bins on HRC-I. Each aimpoint position is labeled by the year.
+Figure 14: Chandra optical axis (blue) and median aimpoint (red, see Fig. 6) positions in half year bins on HRC-I. Each aimpoint position is labeled by the year.
+Starting in 2016 (Cycle 18), aimpoint is dynamically adjusted to put at the permanent default position (marked as red "×") near the optical axis.
+The dotted and dashed rectangles are the error boxes of the default aimpoint implementation, with and without the dither.
 The cyan colored arrows show the SIM coordinates.

-Figure 11: Chandra optical axis (blue) and median aimpoint (red, see Fig. 7) positions in half year bins on HRC-S. Each aimpoint position is labeled by the year.
+Figure 15: Chandra optical axis (blue) and median aimpoint (red, see Fig. 8) positions in half year bins on HRC-S. Each aimpoint position is labeled by the year.
+Starting in 2016 (Cycle 18), aimpoint is dynamically adjusted to put at the permanent default position (marked as red "×") near the optical axis.
+The dotted and dashed rectangles are the error boxes of the default aimpoint implementation, with and without the dither.
 The cyan colored arrows show the SIM coordinates.